 The Large Apartment is similar in layout but almost twice the size.
 There’s a simple, soothing white double bedroom, a rustic bathroom with a sink carved from a chunk of stone, and a private terrace.

-The Little House is in a small tower on the far side of the courtyard.
+The Little House apartment is in a small tower on the far side of the courtyard.
 Old stone steps lead up to the front door, where there’s space for a table and chairs.
 Inside is a small but ever-so-pretty duplex studio - old walls harbour a contemporary interior with glass steps rising to a galleried bedroom and pebbled shower room.

 Breakfasts here are gloriously lazy.
 We spent a few hours happily munching away, slurping coffee and chatting with other guests in the rose-scented gardens, dappled sunlight filtering through the vines.
-A bountiful self-serve table is laid with freshly baked pastries and pretty homemade cakes, plus a fabulous selection of local produce including meats, cheeses, fruits and scrumptious jams and jellies; jugs of freshly squeezed fruit juices round things off.
+A bountiful self-serve table is laid with freshly baked pastries and pretty homemade cakes, plus a fabulous selection of organic, local produce including meats, cheeses, fruits and scrumptious jams and jellies; jugs of freshly squeezed fruit juices round things off.
 When it gets colder, you eat in front of a blazing fire in the dining room instead.